 The Toronto office McStaches seem to be pretty casual about the whole affair.

 McMillan's Vancouver office with some serious Mos on their members of team McStaches.

-One of Canada’s most experienced and respected legal journalists, editor in chief Gail J. Cohen oversees content for all the publications in the group, including Canadian Lawyer, InHouse, 4Students and Law Times, and their associated websites and digital initiatives.
+One of Canada’s most experienced and respected legal journalists, Gail J. Cohen is the former editor in chief of Canadian Lawyer, InHouse, 4Students and Law Times, and their associated websites and digital initiatives.

 Latest from Gail J. Cohen

 Related items (by tag)